couchbase-examples/ios-swift-quickstart/README.md

 - If a message appears stating that the App Endpoint is paused, click the **Resume app endpoint** link
   > This may take a few seconds.

-We will use the default access control and data validation scripts.
+We will use the default access control and data validation function, so no changes required there.
+By default, all documents in a collection are assigned to a channel with name associated with that collection.
+You can view the default function by navigating to the **Access Control & Data Validation** tab.

 Click on the **App Users** tab in the left-hand navigation menu.